L4COUR/MaxMSP_TR09_backupAsComposition/README.md

 # MaxMSP_TR09_backupAsComposition
 This repository investigates core elements of the popular Roland drummachine [TR09](https://www.roland.com/global/products/tr-09/) and in particulars its backupsystem of drum patterns.
-This feature of the TR09 enables patterns to be archived on the users computer as an [.PRM-file](https://www.openthefile.net/extension/prm).
+This feature of the TR09 enables patterns to be archived on the users computer as [.PRM-files](https://www.openthefile.net/extension/prm).
 ```
 END_STEP	= 23
 SCALE	= 2